meerapandi/AI-Powered-Dream-Visualizer-Using-EEG-Signal/README.md

-# 🧠 Dream Visualizer - AI-Powered EEG Dream Generation
+AI Powered Dream Visualizer Using EEG Signal

 An innovative AI-powered system that visualizes dreams based on EEG brainwave signals using machine learning and image generation APIs.